');

 About Ozark, MO

-Ozark is a mid-sized city in Missouri with a population of 21,953 residents.
-The median household income is $69,372 per year, which is near the national average.
-The median age in Ozark is 33.5 years.
+Ozark is a mid-sized city located in Missouri with a population of 21,953 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $69,372 per year, which is 8% below the national median of $75,149.
+The median age of 33.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Ozark Ranks in Missouri